r-pv/STM32F405RGT6_STUnoPlus/README.md

 <img align="top" src="rSTM32F405RGT6.front.jpg" />

-_*I submerge the boards on a painters solvent bath to clean the flux residue which I haven't any problem until the DC jack came, as you see, didn't take the solvent bath kindly :P_
+_*I submerge the boards on a painters solvent bath to clean the flux residue which I haven't any problem until the DC jack came, as you see, didn't took the solvent bath kindly :P_

 **Back**